nhuesmann/chefd-connect-api-documentation/README.md

 ## Merchant Portal and Gaining API Access

 This portion of the documentation assumes you have already signed an agreement with Chef’d and are ready for account setup.
-If you have not done so, please contact <someemailaddress> to start that process.
+If you have not done so, please contact Chef'd to start that process.

 After you have been confirmed as a Chef’d Connect merchant, you will be asked to choose an email address and password.
 Using these credentials, log into the merchant portal at the following address: